For Trump and NASA, the stakes are enormous for upcoming flight with crew

 President Trump even bragged recently that his administration has “reinvigorated” NASA, which he wrongly said “was dead as a door nail, but now it’s very much alive.”

-Inside NASA, officials are cautiously optimistic about the test flight for its “Commercial Crew” program that would propel two veteran NASA astronauts, Bob Behnken and Doug Hurley, to the International Space Station.
+Inside NASA, officials are cautiously optimistic about the test flight that would propel two veteran NASA astronauts, Bob Behnken and Doug Hurley, to the International Space Station.
 But they also are keenly aware of the risks inherent in human spaceflight — especially on a spacecraft that has never before flown humans.

-Should anything go wrong, it would not only be a blow to NASA’s Commercial Crew program, but to the White House’s plan to win congressional support to increase funding so NASA could return astronauts to the lunar surface on an accelerated schedule that moved up the landing by four years to 2024.
+Should anything go wrong, it would be a blow not only to NASA’s Commercial Crew Program but also to the White House’s plan to win congressional support to increase funding so NASA could return astronauts to the lunar surface on an accelerated schedule that moved up the landing by four years to 2024.

 “I’m excited to see an American rocket launch from American soil,” Horn said in an interview before Loverro’s resignation.
 “But I recognize there is a lot at stake here.”